Best Of

 How do budgeting apps handle separate and joint accounts?

-Most apps let you connect multiple accounts and label them.
-Monarch and YNAB let you view all accounts together or filter by individual.
-Clarity aggregates everything into one dashboard view with account-level filtering.
+Most apps let you connect multiple accounts and label them however you want.
+Monarch and YNAB let you view everything together or filter by person.
+Clarity aggregates it all into one dashboard with account-level filtering.

 Ready to Take Control of Your Finances?